symfony/symfony-docs/components/inflector.rst

     Inflector::pluralize('bacterium'); // 'bacteria'

 Sometimes it's not possible to determine a unique singular/plural form for the given word.
-In those cases, the methods returns an array with all the possible forms::
+In those cases, the methods return an array with all the possible forms::

     use Symfony\Component\Inflector\Inflector;